bplmaps/lmec-main-site/content/articles/black-radical-history-research-at-lmec.md

 James Trotter \[W.M.
 Trotter’s father\] also rode the tide of \[a\] real estate boom after the Civil War, buying property that can be found on the maps throughout Boston, Dorchester and Hyde Park.

-<iframe width="600" height="550" src="https://atlascope.leventhalmap.org/#view:embed$base:000$overlay:39999059011401$zoom:20.00$center:-7910676.648534665,5207987.767339096$mode:glass$pos:385" title="Close-up of a circle of an old map imposed on a modern basemap, with a building at the center labeled with the name Geraldine L. Trotter."></iframe>

-_Above, the Trotter family home is visible here under the name of W.M.
-Trotter's partner, activist Geraldine Pindell Trotter._

 **ML: What other kinds of documents did you use in tandem with the maps aside from census records?**

 KG: I focused a lot on voting returns since I wanted to concentrate on Black politics and mobilization.
 You can find them in newspaper articles and magazines as well as election reports of the early twentieth century.
 For example, Trotter claimed that John F. Fitzgerald (grandfather of President John F. Kennedy and mayor of Boston 1906–1908 and 1910–1914) got the Black vote as a Democrat in the 1905 election which was unheard of at the time.
 I had to go back and figure out if that was true.
 Fitzgerald won an overwhelming majority in a Black district and I spent a lot of time looking at voting returns and correlating them with maps and then correlating that with census data.